 The decision does not replace the Ministry of Agriculture and Land Reclamation Agricultural Pesticide Committee (APC).
 However, it replaces Ministerial Decree 974 (2017), article (29) that determined pesticide maximum residue.
-The Agricultural Pesticide Committee (APC) was established through Decree 2188 (2011).
-It is the national authority responsible for registering agricultural pesticides based on their efficacy against agricultural pests and its safety concerning public health and the environment.
+The Agricultural Pesticide Committee (APC) was established through Decree 2188 (2011) and is responsible for registering agricultural pesticides based on their efficacy against agricultural pests and its safety concerning public health and the environment.